What is Email Marketing? The Complete Guide for 2023

 - Access to a private Facebook group or similar community

-Your lead magnet should be something simple but juicy.
-You want it to have a real benefit to the subscriber.
+Your lead magnet can be simple but it needs to deliver real value and have a real benefit to the subscriber.
 You’re asking for permission to be in their email inbox, after all.
 Make it worth their while, so they want to sign up.

-There are a few things you’ll want to do as you get ready to send your first email marketing campaign.
+There are a few things you’ll want to do as you get ready to send out your first email campaign.

 First, you want to know your goal.
 For example, do you want to: